charcoalphp/charcoal/README.md

 # Form

-Forms define a layout of form groups, form options, data and medata.
+Forms define a layout of form groups, form options, data and metadata.

 - Forms have [_groups_](#form-group), which have [_inputs_](#form-input).
 - Groups can be layouted with a `layout` object.